salhhtp/portfolio-site/content/pages/blog/post-four.md

 ---
 type: PostLayout
-title: 'The Intersection of AI and Healthcare: A Practical Overview'
+title: How Prompt Engineering Enhances AI Projects
 colors: colors-a
-date: '2025-02-17'
+date: '2025-02-28'
 author: content/data/team/doris-soto.json
 excerpt: >-
-  How is artificial intelligence reshaping modern medicine?
-From AI-assisted diagnostics to predictive analytics, machine learning is revolutionizing healthcare in ways we never imagined.
-In this post, we explore how AI is improving patient outcomes, reducing wait times, and personalizing treatments—while also addressing key challenges like data privacy, algorithmic bias, and regulatory compliance.
-Whether you're a tech enthusiast, a healthcare professional, or just curious about the future of medicine, this article provides a practical guide to AI’s role in shaping the next generation of healthcare solutions.
+  Prompt Engineering is revolutionizing how we interact with large language models.
+In this post, I demystify prompt design, explain common pitfalls, and show you how to optimize prompts for different use cases—from chatbots to text summarizers.
 featuredImage:
   type: ImageBlock
   url: >-
-    /images/DALL·E 2025-03-02 20.16.09 - 4. __The Intersection of AI and
+    /images/DALL·E 2025-03-02 20.09.21 - 3. __How Prompt Engineering Enhances AI
-    Healthcare_ A Practical Overview___ A stethoscope blending into a circuit board, representing the integration of AI in.webp
+    Projects___ A stylized chat window with AI-generated text prompts appearing in a sleek, futuristic interface. .webp
   altText: Post thumbnail image
 bottomSections:
   - elementId: ''